UMass-RC/unity-docs/docs/uploading-files/index.md

 # Uploading Files to the Unity Filesystem
 The only way to add files to the Unity filesystem is through an SSL encrypted connection.
-It can be done with FileZilla (recommended), in JupyterLab, or in the command line.
+It can be done with FileZilla, Globus, or in the command line.

+* FileZilla is the recommended method for most because it strikes a balance between user friendliness and reliability.
+* Globus is recommended for those who already have access to other Globus resources.
+* `scp` and `rsync` are recommended for those who are comfortable in the command line and want to work quickly.

 !!! note
     Uploading files using American residential internet is typically very slow.